 A unique piece, it may take the uninitiated a little while to realise that this is actually a watch.
 In the shape of a phoenix, this 18-carat white gold piece is plated with rhodium.
 With emerald eyes, the phoenix is covered with more than 3,000 diamonds.
 This truly remarkable piece, which includes pear-shaped and portrait-cut diamonds, is now one of the more special items in the Merveilles du Nil de Cartier collection.

 A far more contemporary feel for the second ring in our list, this piece is simply breathtaking.
 A blue pear-shaped diamond sits between two heart-shaped pink diamonds.
-In total, the ring boasts 5.19 karats worth of diamond.
+In total, the ring boasts 5.19 karat worth of diamonds.
 Like the Cartier Diamond Emerald Ring, this piece also sold at auction in Hong Kong, this time in 2016 and it quickly became one of the most expensive diamond rings in the world, at the time of this writing in 2024.